 - Use advanced searches to identify contacts who abandon or recover their carts and more.

 With these automated workflows, you can enhance customer experience, streamline campaign operations, and boost conversions.

 6. Frequently asked questions

-Do I need to add the Gist tracking code to my WooCommerce store pages?
+Is it necessary to manually add the Gist tracking code to my WooCommerce store pages?

-No. Once you install the Gist WordPress plugin, the plugin will automatically add your Gist tracking code to all of your WooCommerce store pages.
+No, there is no need for that.
+Once you install the Gist WordPress plugin, it will automatically embed the Gist tracking code into all of your WooCommerce store pages.

-What happens if I delete my Gist contact records that were created via WooCommerce?
+What will happen if I delete Gist contact records created via WooCommerce?

-How does Gist determine when an order has been abandoned at checkout?
+How does Gist identify when an order has been abandoned at checkout?

-Can I use Gist to send WooCommerce invoice emails?
+Can I use Gist to send invoice emails for WooCommerce?